Table of contents: Removal ↓ Installation ↓

-1. Apply the handbrake, raise the front of the vehicle and install the jack stands.
-Remove the corresponding wheel.
+1. Apply the handbrake, raise the front of the vehicle and install safety stands.
+Remove the wheel in question.

-2. Unscrew the adjusting bolt, then the fixing nut with the bolt, then push the hinge pin down to disconnect it from the steering knuckle (pic.
-21.2).
+2. Loosen the adjusting bolt, then the locking nut with the bolt, and then push the hinge pin down to disconnect it from the steering knuckle (Fig. 21.2).

-3. To improve access, unscrew the plastic nut. remove the clips and remove the window cover in the mudguard to pass the tie rod.
+3. For better access, unscrew the plastic nut, remove the clips and remove the window cover in the mudguard to allow the steering rod to pass through.

-4. If the tip will be reused with a scriber, mark it with respect to the rod adjusting nut.
+4. If the tip is to be reused with a scriber, mark it in relation to the tie rod adjusting nut.

-5. Holding the rod by the flats, unscrew the lock nut a quarter.
-Next, do not unscrew the nut, it will serve as a mark for installation.
+5. Holding the rod by the flats, unscrew the lock nut by a quarter.
+Do not unscrew the nut any further, it will serve as a mark for installation.

 6. Having counted the exact number of turns, unscrew the tip from the steering rod.

-7. Thoroughly clean the threaded part of the tip.
-If the tip pin is jammed, loose, or excessively tight or otherwise damaged, the tip must be replaced.
-Check the taper and thread of the pin.
-If the sheath is damaged, the entire handpiece is replaced - sheaths are not supplied as spare parts.
+7. Clean the threaded part of the tip thoroughly.
+If the tip pin moves with jams, or dangles completely, or is excessively tight or is damaged in any way, the tip must be replaced.
+Check the cone and thread of the pin.
+If the cover is damaged, the entire tip must be replaced - covers are not supplied as spare parts.

 Installation

-8. Screw the tip onto the tie rod the same number of turns as was counted when removing the old part.
-At the same time, a quarter of a turn should remain before the locknut and the marks should line up.
-Holding the rod by the flats, tighten the locknut to the prescribed torque (pic.
-21.8).
+8. Screw the tip onto the steering rod by the same number of turns as was counted when removing the old part.
+In this case, there should be a quarter of a turn left to the lock nut and the marks should align.
+Holding the rod by the flats, tighten the lock nut to the prescribed torque (Fig. 21.8).

-9. Install the mounting bolt with a new nut, then install the adjusting bolt and tighten them to the prescribed torques.
+9. Install the mounting bolt with a new nut, then install the adjusting bolt and tighten them to the specified torque.

-10. Mount the wheel, lower the vehicle and tighten the wheel bolts to the specified torque.
+10. Install the wheel, lower the vehicle and tighten the wheel bolts to the specified torques.

 11. Check the front wheel alignment as described in paragraph 24.